 There’s lots to consider but one of the simplest strategies is to ensure your menu design brings your most profitable items into focus.
 You might highlight them with bolder, brighter colours, surround them with more white space or simply list them first in their product section.

-GOODTILL TIP: Use the inventory data and sales reporting features within your POS to determine which items are most profitable, then design your menu to draw your customers’ eyes to them.
-The user interface on a Goodtill makes it really easy to align the menu changes with the POS too.
+GOODTILL TIP: Use the inventory data and sales reporting features within your café EPOS system to determine which items are most profitable, then design your menu to draw your customers’ eyes to them.
+The user interface on Goodtill makes it really easy to align the menu changes with the POS too.

 3. Use customer feedback